 "There's only a handful that have come through the system," Rainford-Brent says.

 "I am not sure how much movement we have actually seen.
 I think it's consistently been in a state which needs some work and identification."

-If the England team had a superstar who was black, would we see a spike in participation from Afro-Caribbean communities?
+If the England team had a superstar who was black - like Archer could become, would we see a spike in participation from Afro-Caribbean communities?